 Systemic racism is a reality in our country, and we must all take tangible steps to combat it.
-At TLP/Summit Learning, we believe that one of the many ways we can confront this unjust system is through education.
+At Gradient Learning/Summit Learning, we believe that one of the many ways we can confront this unjust system is through education.

 Our organization exists to serve students and teachers in all communities across the country.
 Together with our partners, we must continue to work each and every day to oppose racism in all of its forms, by ensuring that every student receives an education that prepares them with the resilience, perseverance, and confidence to use their voice to make the world a better, more equitable place.